-Engagement with SAS is private, and faculty/staff are notified of approved accommodations on a need-to-know basis only, except when required by law.
+Engagement with SAS is confidential, and faculty/staff are notified of approved accommodations on a need-to-know basis only, except when required by law for health and safety reasons.
 Students may upload supporting documentation regarding their condition and request for accommodations with their accommodation request form.
-Documentation guidelines are available on the SAS website at https://sas.yale.edu/get-started/documentation-guidelines.
+Documentation guidelines are available on the SAS website at https://sas.yale.edu/students/documentation-guidelines.

-Resources to Address Discrimination and Harassment Concerns, Including Sexual Misconduct
+Resources to Address Discrimination, Harassment, and Sexual Misconduct